 Samsung Galaxy Tab A 8.0 (2017) prices and specs

-This tablet has non-removable Li-Ion 5000 mAh battery that is a good battery capacity.
-Anyway you should note that the battery life greatly depends on the kind of performed tasks: for example watching a video will run down the battery quicker than reading a book.
+This tab has non-removable Li-Ion 5000 mAh battery which is an average battery capacity.
+Anyway you should keep in mind that the battery life greatly depends on the kind of performed operations: for example shooting photos will run down the battery quicker than browsing the web.

-The tab is equipped with Quad-core 1.4 GHz Cortex-A53 processor that provides a very high performance.
-Please note, that quad core processor guarantees that this tab will be better for performing multiple tasks.
-If you want to buy the tablet that shows the great performance check Lenovo Tab3 8 Plus .
+The tab has Quad-core 1.4 GHz Cortex-A53 processor which provides an outstanding performance.
+Please note, that quad core CPU guarantees that this tab will be better for performing multiple tasks.

 Internal Storage & RAM